Markenson/csv-metabase-driver/README.md

 Put [this file](https://github.com/Markenson/csv-metabase-driver/releases/download/1.1.0/csv.metabase-driver.jar) on your metabase/plugins directory and restart Metabase.
 You'll see a CSV driver option on database creation.

 # How to configure it
-Check [this](https://github.com/Markenson/csv-metabase-driver/issues/1) for more information.
+Check [how to load a CSV file by filesystem](https://github.com/Markenson/csv-metabase-driver/issues/1) and [how to load a CSV file by HTTP](https://github.com/Markenson/csv-metabase-driver/releases/tag/1.1.0) for more information.

 # If you need built it